Originally published June 28, 2021. Updated August 16, 2023.

 In New York, all drivers must have basic liability insurance, which covers bodily injury of $25,000 per person and $50,000 per accident.
 Drivers must also carry insurance covering at least $10,000 of property damage and $50,000 of no-fault coverage.

-This law reduces the need for lawsuits in minor accidents since injured persons can receive reimbursement from their own no-fault coverage without needing to prove they weren’t at fault.
+This law reduces the need for lawsuits in minor accidents since injured persons can receive reimbursement from their own no-fault coverage without needing to first prove they weren’t at fault.
 However, for more serious accidents, many of which involve drunk drivers, your costs could quickly exceed the $50,000 limit.
 Injuries like traumatic brain injuries and spinal cord injuries from drunk driving crashes can cost hundreds of thousands or even millions of dollars over a lifetime.

 New York state law allows for personal injury lawsuits in these cases to ensure the victim receives enough money to pay for their damages and to compensate them for their pain and suffering and other non-economic damages.
 However, your lawyer needs to show that the other driver was negligent in some way to win your case.
 Driving drunk is negligent, but proving the driver was in that state can be difficult.